Spiced Sausage

 1/2 tsp. bicarbonate of soda

-1 tsp. each salt and black pepper
+1 tsp. each salt and black

 beef or sheep intestines as required